sSharonV/Flare-On-Walkthroughs/2014/CH_2/README.md

 - **Base64 Decoder**: Often used to obfuscate data, and decoding it reveals the original payload.

-Escape Sequence Decoder: The final step involved decoding hexadecimal and decimal escape sequences.
-These sequences represent characters encoded in a way that obfuscates the code further, and resolving them makes the code readable and executable.
+- **Escape Sequence Decoder**: The final step involved decoding hexadecimal and decimal escape sequences.
+   - These sequences represent characters encoded in a way that obfuscates the code further, and resolving them makes the code readable and executable.